gavsidhu/jet-comparison-tool/README.md

 ## Run in a Self Hosted Enviornment

 This requires Docker.
-The easiest way to install docker use with [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+The easiest way to install docker is with [Docker Desktop](https://www.docker.com/products/docker-desktop/).

 1. To run the project first clone it